TestingMyBoi/MeepMeepHackathon/README.md

 - Layers are functionally named, and can be adapted to import directly as react components.
 - Will likely use MOBX store, ether-js, and a combination of other plugins.

+_There is a lot more to this idea than listed above, but I tried to keep each topic to 5-7 bullet points._

 _If you have any questions reach out to DevNeck in the Longnecks Discord._